 Air quality — how it is calculated

 The score reflects the expected level of fine particulate matter PM2.5 around the address.
-Data is annual averages from the Sensor.Community archive (SDS011) for Sofia, not real-time API values; updated only when the build script is re-run.
+Data is annual averages from the Sensor.Community archive (SDS011) for Sofia, not real-time values — refreshed annually.
 Distance interpolation (IDW).
 No sensors in range → neutral score of 50 in the composite.

 What we measure

 PM2.5 (µg/m³) from Sensor.Community (SDS011).
-The script aggregates daily averages from the archive over a window of up to ~1 year and records an annual mean per sensor.
+Daily averages from the archive are computed over a window of up to ~1 year and an annual mean is recorded per sensor.
 For each address: sensors up to 3 km (5 km if needed), IDW, then a linear scale 0–100: 5 µg/m³ (WHO) → 100, 15 µg/m³ → 0 — intentionally narrow for the real range of citizen sensors in Sofia.

 Scale 0–100 (WHO)